NTNM-Bib/Vidijo/README.md

 3. `/frontend/app/config` folder

-Locate the `config.example` folder at `/frontend/app/config.example` and rename the folder and the contained files like before.
+Locate the `config.example` folder at `/frontend/app/config.example`, make a copy of it and rename the copied folder and the contained files like before.

 - `environment.prod.ts`: you only have to change the value of `institutionName` to the name of your institution.
 In our case, we use "NTNM Library".
 This string will be displayed besides the main logo in the upper left corner on the website
 - `icon.png`: you can reuse the icon you set in step 2 (`/backend/api-gateway/config/icon.png`).
 This icon is displayed as the main icon on the website and is used to generate an icon for Android and iOS